Best Word Names from Scripture

 Range of Meanings: Side

-References or Context: Zelah, the location, is used twice in the Bible.
-First, it is one of the fourteen cities of the tribe of Benjamin and later the location where King Saul was buried.
-Zelah or Zela are the two common spellings of this place name.
-However, “tsela” is the common spelling of the Hebrew noun “side” which is used 41 times!
-We see it all the way from Genesis 2, where is speaks of God taking from Adam’s “side” to create Eve, and then speaking about the “side” of the temple and ark in Exodus & Ezekiel.
+References or Context: The location Zelah is referenced twice in the Bible.
+First, as one of the fourteen cities of the tribe of Benjamin and again as the location where King Saul was buried.
+Zelah or Zela are the two common spellings of this place name (toponym).

 If you love Zelah and are looking for other place names in the Bible, don’t forget to check out Biblical Places as Baby Names!